morin-berk/TextPiece/README.md

 Elasticsearch is used as a storage and a search system.

 If no params are specified, it returns list of all text pieces.
-Optional params allow filter results.
+Optional params allow filtering results.
 Can be used in any combination.
 - *text* - search similar text;
 - *text_type* - either "paragraph" or "title";
 - *page_number*;